szymenn/ToDoDo/README.md

 ## Todo
 - Add refresh token to JWT
 - Write more unit tests and add some integration tests
+- Change forms to use redux-form instead of using DOM manipulation
 - Add some form of material UI